jundalisay/sp/content/en/research/aristotle/ethics/book-06/chapter-03.md

 So Knowledge is “a state or mental faculty apt to demonstrate syllogistically,” etc. as in the Analytics[13].

-This is because a man, strictly and properly speaking, knows, when he establishes his conclusion in a certain way, and the principles are known to him: for if they are not better known to him than the conclusion, such knowledge as he has will be merely accidental.
+This is because a man knows when:
+- he establishes his conclusion in a certain way
+- the principles are known to him

+For if they are not better known to him than the conclusion, such knowledge as he has will be merely accidental.

 <!-- Let thus much be accepted as a definition of Knowledge. -->